Top 10 Job Scam Warning Signs

 Other scammers will tell you to go to a website and fill out a credit report form or provide confidential information so they can “put you on the company insurance.”
 Identity theft scams try to get you to provide your Social Security number and birth date and other personal information.

-- Tip: Before entering personal information online, check to make sure the website is secure by looking at the web address bar.
-The address should be https:// not http://
+Before entering personal information online, check to make sure the website is secure by looking at the web address bar.
+Secure websites have URLs that begin with “https://”, not “http://”.

-Some of my readers tell me that they’ve received checks that look like real cashiers checks.
-They are instructed to deposit the check, keep some of the money for themselves and send the rest of the money to someone else via Western Union or Money Gram.
+Some readers say they’ve received checks that look like real cashier's checks.
+They are instructed to deposit the check, keep some of the money for themselves, and send the rest of the money to someone else via Western Union or Money Gram.
 Then, a few days or weeks later, they get a call from the bank saying the check is fake.
-They have lost money they sent.
-Here’s an example from a reader:
+They have lost the money they sent.

 Some scammers ask to use your personal bank account to transfer money from one account to another account.
 It is called money laundering, and it’s against the law.
 Other scams ask you to receive and forward packages from your home.
 These packages might contain stolen goods or illegal substances.

 Legitimate companies don’t ask for money.
-If you’re told that you need to purchase software or pay for services, beware.
-Here are three examples.
+If you’re told you need to purchase software or pay for services, beware.
+Here are three examples:

 Buy This Software

 They were offering $15 per hour for training and $24.75 to start.
 I was so excited to work from home and actually be paid a decent wage.

 The interview went well, and I was told I have the job.
 YAY!
 Then I was told that they were going to send me a brand-new HP laptop for work, but I needed to pay for the software for it.
 I thought not a problem; I've had to upgrade in the past for jobs.

 Well, here is the red flag: ‘We need you to send $312 Western Union for software costs...’